tannewt/wa-law.org/bill/2023-24/sb/5035/1/README.md

     e.
 A counterfeit substance classified in Schedule V, is guilty of a class C felony punishable according to chapter 9A.20 RCW.

 3. A violation of subsection (1)(b) of this section is a class C felony.
 The prosecutor is encouraged to divert such cases for assessment, treatment, or other services for a person's first two violations under this subsection.

+## Section 2
+The following acts or parts of acts are each repealed: